lu899/Library-Management/README.md

-# Library Management System
+# Library Management System (Java GUI)

-A simple Java-based Library Management System for managing books, students, and admins.
+A modern Java-based Library Management System with a graphical user interface (GUI) built using Swing.
 This project allows students to borrow and return books, and admins to manage the library's collection and users.
-Data is persisted using CSV files.
+All data is persisted using CSV files.

 ## Features

 - **Student Functions:**
+  - Log in via a GUI form
-  - View all available books
+  - View all available books with images
-  - Borrow books
+  - Borrow books with a single click
-  - Return borrowed books
+  - Return borrowed books through a dedicated GUI panel

 - **Admin Functions:**
+  - Log in via a GUI form
-  - Add new books to the library
+  - Add new books to the library (with image picker)
-  - View all books
+  - View all books in a grid layout
-  - Register new students
+  - Register new students using a GUI form
   - Borrow and return books on behalf of users

 - **Data Persistence:**
   - All books, students, admins, and borrowed books are stored in CSV files (`libBooks.csv`, `students.csv`, `admins.csv`, `borrowed.csv`)
   - Data is loaded at startup and saved after any changes

+- **User Experience:**
+  - Responsive GUI with panels for navigation, book display, and user actions
+  - Image previews for books
+  - Error messages and confirmations via dialog boxes

 ## Folder Structure